 Alphen aan den Rijn

-Otherwise, the area is known to have been inhabited for more than two millenniums and became home to several roman fortifications and castles.
+Otherwise, the area is known to have been inhabited for more than two millenniums and became home to several Roman fortifications and castles.
 Over the centuries the riverside town has been an important commercial centre.
-Although it has always been a hub for trade due to its location, the city began to progress at high speed mostly in the second part of the last century.
+Although it has always been a hub for trade due to its location, the city began to progress at high speed mostly in the second half of the last century.

 2405 SH Alphen aan den Rijn,